eScienceLab/eScienceLab.github.io/_projects/neiss.md

 Within the project, the eScienceLab team were working on:

 * the integration of Taverna functionality into a Portal, i.e., providing JSR 168/286 compliant components that provide access to enactment, management, monitoring and creation of workflows;
 * the re-purposing of services from myExperiment, facilitating their integration into a portal.
-An important focus will be the incorporation of social networking functionality to provide extended archiving and documentation capability for social simulations
+An important focus was the incorporation of social networking functionality to provide extended archiving and documentation capability for social simulations.